-Should kids have chores?
-You may have heard the benefits of chores, but here’s one compelling reason parents overlook that will have you giving kids chores.
+You may have heard the benefits of chores, but here’s one compelling reason kids should have chores that is often overlooked.

 There was always an excuse that held me back from having my kids load the dishwasher after meals.